 - The CCHS Leadership Development Programme: delivered by the Senior Leadership Team

 - The New Starter Induction Programme: 6 sessions delivered by senior colleagues covering the key areas of school life

 - Professional Studies Programme: run weekly throughout the year addressing topics to support our trainee teachers, with support staff colleagues also attending

 We are committed to providing Initial Teacher Training (ITT) opportunities and welcome trainee teachers through different routes into teaching, based on their individual requirements.

 We work with several training providers to ensure that training experiences suit the needs of individuals, and our school mentors engage with relevant professional development to ensure they provide excellent support and inspiration.

-To support our Early Career Teachers (ECTs), we work with University College London, through the Harris Academy.
+To support our Early Career Teachers (ECTs), we work with Saffron Teaching Schools Hub and the Education Development Trust.